Guysteeleperkins/mental-health-gsp/README.md

 For the warnings on my CSS I did not change any code as in a walkthrough video from the LMS in code-instutute these items were included.

 ### Lighthouse
+First Performance: BAD

+Using https://towebp.io/ to convert my images to WEBP

 ## Deployment